History of Ugo Humbert in Timeline

 October 2022: Re-entered Top 100

-On October 17, 2022, after a run to a Challenger semifinal at the 2022 Saint-Tropez Open, Ugo Humbert re-entered the top 100.
+After a run to another Challenger semifinal at the 2022 Saint-Tropez Open, Ugo Humbert re-entered the top 100 on October 17, 2022.

-2022: End of Coaching Relationship with Nicolas Copin
+2022: End of coaching relationship with Nicolas Copin

 In the summer of 2022, Ugo Humbert ended his coaching relationship with Nicolas Copin.

-May 2023: Returned to Top 50
+May 2023: Returned to Top 50 and Became French No. 1

 August 2023: Returned to Top 35